Ever had a concrete bird bath that you want to seal up but you just don’t know which non-toxic ones are out there?

 Think of it as an invisible layer to seal it all up!

-When dirt falls onto the birdbath, the sealant protects the paint from it and is easily cleaned off.
 I would also suggest using a clear and non-yellowing sealer to avoid an unwanted yellow/white tint on your paint job.

 RECOMMENDED Sealers for Bird Baths With Paint: